 You could say that it was a step up, but it was done in a very strange way.
 Bojinov was having his best season at Lecce, and could have easily stay for six months more, before leaving the club, but his ego was getting bigger with every match.

 This probably represented the key moment, from which Bojinov never really recovered.
-It looked like he changed the club too soon.
+It looked like he changed his club too soon.

 — Footballpapers (@footballpapers_) June 2, 2016

 Valeri had clashes with coaches and teammates, and once (supposedly) said that he is too big of a star for Fiorentina.
 In other words, his ego was out of control.
 Obviously, this didn’t pleased Fiorentina’s leading man, and they decided to ditch him.